Nokia wins order from Bharti Airtel in India

-(Reuters) - Nokia said on Tuesday it has won a multi-year deal with India’s third-largest telecom firm Bharti Airtel [BRTI.NS] to provide equipment and services.
+April 28 (Reuters) - Nokia said on Tuesday it has won a multi-year deal with India’s third-largest telecom firm Bharti Airtel to provide equipment and services.

 Nokia said the Indian firm’s rollout, which will also lay the foundation for providing 5G connectivity in the future, will see some 300,000 radio network units deployed across 9 circles in India.